nilshellerhoff/office-opener/README.md

 # Office Opener
-Webextension which opens Office-Documents on local or shared network drives
+Webextension which opens Office Documents on local or shared network drives

 **This only works with new versions of Microsoft Office!**